jwplayer/sparksteps/README.rst

 The above example creates an EMR cluster of 1 node with default instance type *m4.large*, uploads the pyspark script episodes.py and its dependencies to the specified S3 bucket and copies the file from S3 to the cluster.
-Each operation is defined as an EMR “step” that you can monitor in EMR.
-The final step is to run the spark application with submit args that includes a custom spark-avro package and app args “--input”.
+Each operation is defined as an EMR "step" that you can monitor in EMR.
+The final step is to run the spark application with submit args that includes a custom spark-avro package and app args "--input".

 Run Spark Job on Existing Cluster
 ---------------------------------